andresromerouy/UMDataWeek-2023/[UM-01] Term deposits.md

 The bank has been using its own contact-center to carry out direct marketing campaigns.
 The telephone was the dominant marketing channel, although sometimes with an auxiliary use of the Internet online banking channel (*e.g*. by showing information to a specific targeted client).
 Furthermore, each campaign was managed in an integrated fashion and the results for all channels were outputted together.

 The manager in charge of organizing the next campaign is expected to optimize the effort.
 His objective is to find a **predictive model**, based on data of the preceding campaign, which can explain the success of a contact, *i.e*. if the client subscribes the deposit.
-Such model can increase the campaign's efficiency by identifying the main characteristics that affect success, helping in a better management of the available resources (eg human effort, phone calls and time) and the selection of a high quality and affordable set of potential clients.
+Such model can increase the campaign's efficiency by identifying the main characteristics that affect success, helping in a better management of the available resources (*e.g*. human effort, phone calls and time) and the selection of a high quality and affordable set of potential clients.
 To be useful for the direct campaign, a predictive model should allow to reduce the number of calls in a relevant way without loosing a relevant number of subscribers.

 ## The data set